Aa-Aanegola/Concurrency-in-C/q2/README.md

 1 1 1
 0.5
 ```
 Would mean that there is one company, one vaccination zone and one student.
-The vaccines produced by the company succeed 50% of the time.
+The vaccines produced by the company succeed 50% of the time (This is to say that if the vaccine fails, the student must be re-vaccinated).
 ## Output format
 ```
 Pharmaceutical company 0 now exists!